ropensci-archive/roweb2/archetypes/md/index.md

 twitterImg: blog/2019/06/04/post-template/name-of-image.png
 ---

-This is the markdown template for a blog post or tech note.
+This is the Markdown (.md) template for a blog post or tech note.
-To generate your post from R Markdown, use that template instead.
+To generate your post with R Markdown (.Rmd), use that template instead.

 Throughout this template, including the YAML, you should change "post-template" to the slug of your post,